 When writing about issues associated with drug use, person-first language is needed to offset stigmas (Bowles et al., 2024).
-For notes on vocabulary, see Appendix A. While "People Who Use Drugs" (PWUD) is a common term to describe "drug user(s)," it does not account for everyone who should be involved in drug policy advocacy (Arlt, 2023, p.
+For notes on vocabulary, see Appendix A. While

+"People who use drugs" (PWUD) is a common term to describe "drug user(s)," it does not account for everyone who should be involved in drug policy advocacy (Arlt, 2023, p.
 1).
 Since this project is a literature review, not all of the individuals in the studies included currently use drugs.
-"People with Lived and Living Experiences of Drug Use" (PWLLE) is a more temporally expensive term that allows for a variety of encounters with drugs throughout one's life (Arlt, 2023, p.
-1).
+"People with living and lived experiences of drug use" (PWLLE) is a more temporally expensive term that allows for a variety of encounters with drugs throughout one's life (Arlt, 2023).
 In this current paper, PWUD is the term for people actively using drugs, which is an important distinction when discussing harms associated with active SU.
 PWLLE will be the term used more broadly.
 Substance use (SU) includes illicit or licit drugs.
 Opioid use disorder (OUD) is a subset of substance use disorder (SUD).
 Not all PWLLE have SUD.
-"People Who Inject Drugs" (PWID) is a distinction of PWUD.
+"People who inject drugs" (PWID) is a distinction of PWUD.